-2 | ACADEMIC YEAR AND ACADEMIC TERM
+21 ACADEMIC YEAR AND ACADEMIC TERM

 LAPC uses Semester Credit Hours to define and measure a student's academic course level, progress, and program length.
-One academic year for full-time students is defined as enrollment for a minimum of 24 Semester Credit Hours. or its equivalent in Clock Hours, within a minimum of 30 weeks.
+Semester credit hours is equivalent to units.
+One academic year for full-time students is defined as enrollment for a minimum of 24 Semester Credit Hours, or its equivalent in Clock Hours, within a minimum of 30 weeks.
 An academic term is defined to be a minimum of 12 Semester Credit Hours and 15 weeks except for the 12week session for the ESL program.